 Reclaimed wood is also more environmentally friendly than new cut wood, because it’s been taken from existing structures and given a new life.
 Cleaned and milled, reclaimed wood will last just as long in your kitchen as new cut wood, so you sacrifice nothing to get the beauty, dimension, and personality of true antiqued wood with a more eco-friendly past than new wood that has been made to look antiqued.

-6 Ways to Use Decorative Reclaimed Wood Beams in Your Rustic Kitchen
+6 Design Ideas For Using Reclaimed Wood Beams in Your Rustic Kitchen

 Reclaimed wood can be used in all the same areas and ways that new cut wood can be.
-Take a look at these 6 designs to gain inspiration and ideas for your own space.
+Take a look at these 6 kitchen ideas to gain inspiration and ideas for your next kitchen makeover.

 1. Hand Hewn Beams

 There’s nothing quite like authentic hand hewn beams.
-This kitchen features the beams not only across the ceiling, but also as supporting columns on either side of the island.
+This modern farmhouse kitchen features the wooden beams not only across the ceiling, but also as supporting columns on either side of the island.
 This helps frame and define the kitchen, while also adding a focus to the center of the room.
-The beams help add a rustic flare to the entire room despite the modern appliances.
+Wood beams in kitchen designs help add a rustic flare to the entire room despite the stainless steel appliances and marble countertops.

 2. Subtle Contrast

 The rich, warm color of these decorative rustic box beams adds a much needed contrast to the otherwise white kitchen.
-While white is one of the most popular colors for kitchens, it often leaves the space feeling cold and sterile.
-The warmth of the wood beam accents help the depth necessary to make the kitchen feel inviting instead.
+While white paint and white cabinets are some of the most popular colors for kitchens, it often leaves the space feeling cold and sterile.
+The warmth of the wood ceiling beam accents help the depth necessary to make the kitchen feel inviting instead.

 3. Hand Hewn Shelf

-Beams don’t need to be confined to the ceiling to be effective in your design.
-This kitchen creates a unique focal point by using a hand hewn beam as a shelf above the cooktop.
-This area of the kitchen is usually reserved for some kind of accent backsplash, so the beam makes a refreshing focus that helps to cement the rustic theme.
+Beams don’t need to be confined to the ceiling to be effective in your home design.
+This farmhouse kitchen creates a unique focal point by using a hand hewn beam as a shelf above the cooktop.
+This area of the kitchen is usually reserved for some kind of accent backsplash, so the beam makes a refreshing focal point that helps to cement the rustic theme.

 4. Cohesive Design

-The beams don’t need to contrast the rest of the space to make an effective design.
-These beams have the same rich color as the cabinetry, which creates a very cohesive design with a more subtle accent from the beams.
+The beams don’t need to contrast the rest of the space to make an effective interior design.
+These dark wood beams have the same rich color as the cabinetry, which creates a very cohesive design with a more subtle accent from the beams.
 The different vertical and horizontal placements of the beams helps add interest to the room, as well as the strategically placed chandelier.

 5. Cross Beams

-Having a kitchen with very high ceilings can often make it feel out of proportion.
-Having beams cross the space at a lower level helps bring it back down visually.
-Adding the pendant lights to the beams themselves also adds more function and utility to the space that the extra-tall ceiling couldn’t bring.
+Having a kitchen with very high, vaulted ceilings can often make it feel out of proportion.
+Having wooden ceiling beams cross the space at a lower level helps bring it back down visually.
+Adding the pendant lights to the kitchen ceiling beams themselves also adds more function and utility to the space that the extra-tall kitchen ceiling couldn’t bring.
 The nature of the box beams allows the wires to run through the beams, hiding them from sight.

 6. Well Placed Columns

-Wood beams don’t have to be confined to the ceiling to be effective.
+Wood beams don’t have to be confined to the kitchen ceiling to be effective.
 They can also be used to create support columns as well.
-Rustic wood beam columns made in the same color and texture as the flooring and cabinetry creates a cohesive design, while also lending visual weight to the room at the same time.
+Rustic wood beam columns made in the same color and texture as the flooring and cabinetry creates a cohesive, interior design, while also lending visual weight to the room at the same time.

 Add Reclaimed Wood Beams to Your Rustic Kitchen

-While there are many ways to create a rustic kitchen, adding authentic reclaimed wood to the design helps elevate the entire style.
+While there are many ways to create a farmhouse kitchen, adding authentic reclaimed wood to the kitchen renovation helps elevate the entire style.
 Reclaimed wood beams are functional and versatile, and can add a lot of personality to the room.
-Consider adding some beams to your kitchen to get the style and character you want for your home decor.
+Consider featuring some wooden beams in your kitchen remodel to get the style and character you want for your home decor.
 Reach out to our team of experts at Elmwood Reclaimed Timber to find the right beams for your kitchen design.
 We have solid wood beams and faux wood beams (that are still made from real wood), and they all come in a variety of lengths that can be cut to your desired size.